ibbles/LearningUnrealEngine/Foliage.md

 The Landscape Grass Type also has information such as density and size and such.
 Good for performance because the grass mesh will use pre-baked lighting information from the Landscape.

+## Procedural Foliage Volume

+Automatic placement of foliage within a volume.
+Has rules for how plants spread and while types of plants does or doesn't grow next to other types.
+Such as only some kinds of flowers grow in that shadow of some kind of trees.

 [[2020-12-03_10:41:49]] [Editor mode](./Editor%20mode.md)
 [[2020-05-08_22:05:51]] [Static Mesh](./Static%20Mesh.md)
 [[2021-05-31_20:28:03]] [Instanced Static Mesh](./Instanced%20Static%20Mesh.md)